Bendaas/django-suit-contrib/README.rst

 This repository is **for development**, testing and contribution of `Django Suit <http://djangosuit.com/>`_ project.

-Main repository is here: https://github.com/darklow/django-suit
+**Main repository is here**: https://github.com/darklow/django-suit

 Read more: http://djangosuit.com/